modasserbillah/modasserbillah.github.io/_posts/2020-4-12-crack-the-code.md

 image: "https://source.unsplash.com/3y1zF4hIPCg/800x400"
 ---

-A lot of fun riddles are circulating in news feeds in social medias.
-Here's one of them.
+With quarantines and lock-downs, most people around the world are stuck and bored in their houses.
+A lot of fun riddles are circulating in news feeds on social medias.
+Here's one of those.

 ![riddle](/images/quiz.jpg)